JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpStringFormat Class.md

 language = MAKELANGID(LANG_CHINESE, SUBLANG_CHINESE_TRADITIONAL)

-For a list of the available languages and sublanguages, see Winnt.inc.
+For a list of the available languages and sublanguages, see Winnt.bi.

 ---